Choco-Rico/RVT/Readme.md

 * API is stored in .env.
 * We have not confirmed that it works on a Mac because we do not have a Mac.
 * We have tested it on a sub PC, but if you find any problems, please let us know.

+We were able to develop and publish this application by using many nice libraries developed by others.
+We thank all parties involved.